ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 not apply any associated policies.

-Even more importantly, the client instance proving possession of a key on the first request allows the AS to associate future requests with each other.
+Even more importantly, the client instance proving possession of a key on the first request allows the AS to associate future requests with each other by binding all future requests in that transaction to the same key.
 The access token used for grant continuation is bound to the same key and proofing mechanism used by the client instance in its initial request, which means that the client instance needs to prove possession of that same key in future requests allowing the AS to be sure that the same client instance is executing the follow-ups for a given